 Mr. McClarty questioned whether the panel is in agreement that arterial and collectors are in need of sidewalks (except the exempted areas) All are in agreement.
 Do they need to be on both sides.
 Not in agreement.

-Mr. James stated that the different cites that they had conferred with, only had sidewalks on one side.
+Mr. James stated that the different cities that they had conferred with, only had sidewalks on one side.
 Judgment needed on which side.

 Mr. McClarty explained the less costly route, possibly the side that has the least amount of sidewalks to this point.
 A decision needs to be made on these arterial and collector roads.

-Mr. McClarty stated that The Master Plan will determine where the sidewalks need to be.
+Mr. McClarty stated that the Master Plan will determine where the sidewalks need to be.
 Need to be advised by the community of the disabled, we can also tell by the arterial and collectors where they need to be, seeing paths in communities.
 When new development is initiated, sidewalks need to be constructed.

 Mr. James specified if any new development no matter where it was had put money into a fund for a source for sidewalks.
 Mr. James stated that Mr. Rosenbaum elucidated that it was not fair to have someone to put money in for sidewalks that clearly does not need them themselves.